 Further, boiler rooms were often small areas with poor ventilation.
 Boilermakers may have inhaled asbestos dust that was kicked up while repairing or maintaining boilers.

 “I was a boiler tender when I went aboard my first ship and started doing my first job.
-I asked them what the material was made out of, and they told me it was asbestos.
-It didn’t kill anybody on the spot that’s for sure, but it took years later.
+I asked them what the material was made out of and they told me it was asbestos.
+It didn’t kill anybody on the spot.
+It took years later.
 That’s when it started catching up with us.”

 Pipes

-Pipefitters often made new insulation by mixing dry asbestos dust with water and adding it around the pipe.
-Dry asbestos is easily crumbled, so it was more likely to have sent fibers flying into the air.
+Pipefitters often made new insulation by mixing dry asbestos dust with water and adding it around the pipe, which could easily send fibers into the air.

 Pumps